Metastic-World-Pvt-Ltd/BMCS-IBE-Backend_New/read.md

 We need Start Date and End Date to see the logs
 Date Format in Headers - startdate - 2023-08-23 , enddate - 2023-08-23

+### CREATE PRODUCT ###
+Only Admin and Super_Admin can create or Add a product from console Required Fields - productName , productSummary , requiredDoc -  From User end For Collention Required Fields - productId , productName , productSummary , requiredDoc ,costomerCount ,createdBy , updatedBy , deletedBy
+We are tracking activity for product creation, updation and deletion

+### EDIT PRODUCT ###
+Only Admin and Super_Admin can edit a product from console To Edit a product we required product Id as per Database and required filed - like - productName , productSummary , requiredDoc and updatedBy

+### DELETE PRODUCT ###
+To Delete a product we again required product Id as per Database Before Deleting we are copying product details to another new collection that is called DeletedProject and we are also inserting deletedBy field

 ### TO RUN SERVER ###
 npm start